SmylerMC/stegPNG/README.md

 # stegPNG
 A pure python 3 png library intended to make steganography and analysis easier.
-The library is still in alpha and misses lots of planned content.
+The library is still in beta and misses lots of planned content.
 Part of a future project.

 ## Example: